Features — AI Gateway for Amazon Bedrock¶

 Not every parameter maps identically across all models.
 Check the API documentation for details.

-Access every model available on AWS Bedrock through a single, consistent API.
+Access every model available on Amazon Bedrock through a single, consistent API — including OpenAI GPT, xAI Grok, and other frontier models.

 -